john-itcsolutions/cheirrs/README.md

 `sudo snap install microk8s --classic --channel=1.20/stable`

-(Version 20 has better support for kubeflow)
+(Version 20, reputedly, has better support for kubeflow)

 Next, you will need to add yourself to the microk8s group: